2008 Horatio Alger Award Winner

 In 1969, Dr. Beyster invested the proceeds from sale of stock in General Atomic, combined with funds from other early employees, to start Science Applications, Inc. (SAI), which was later renamed Science Applications International Corporation (SAIC).
 Initially its focus was on U.S. government projects related to nuclear power and weapons effects study programs.
 Dr. Beyster designed SAIC so that ownership of the company and profits belonged to the company's employees.
 These benefits were accompanied by shared responsibility and freedom in business development.
 SAIC retained intelligent, motivated entrepreneurs who helped the company to grow and diversify.
 Today, SAIC performs projects for commercial and government customers related to information technology, systems integration and eSolutions, national and homeland security, energy, the environment, space, telecommunications, health care, and logistics.
 When Dr. Beyster retired as Chairman and CEO of SAIC in 2004, the company had annual revenues of $6.7 billion and more than 43,000 employees.

-Dr. Beyster has written or co-authored approximately 60 publications and reports, including The SAIC Solution: How We Built an $8 Billion Employee-Owned Technology Company, published in 2007.
-Dr. Byster serves on a scientific advisory group for the Joint Chiefs of Staff and is a member of the American Nuclear Society, the American Physical Society, and the National Academy of Engineering.
+Dr. Beyster wrote or co-authored approximately 60 publications and reports, including The SAIC Solution: How We Built an $8 Billion Employee-Owned Technology Company, published in 2007.
+Dr. Byster served on a scientific advisory group for the Joint Chiefs of Staff and was a member of the American Nuclear Society, the American Physical Society, and the National Academy of Engineering.
 He received the Engineering Manager of the Year Award in 2000 from the American Society of Engineering Management, the 2001 Spirit of San Diego Award from the San Diego Regional Chamber of Commerce, the Lifetime Achievement Award from Ernst & Young in 2003, a lifetime achievement award from the University of California, and the 'Supporter of Entrepreneurialism' award from Arthur Young and Venture magazine.
 In 2006, the San Diego Regional Economic Development Corporation recognized Dr. Beyster with the Herb Klein Civic Leadership Award for his outstanding leadership in addressing regional challenges through collaboration with public, private, and civic partners.* Deceased